GM extends vehicle production cuts due to global chip shortage

 The Mexican Automotive Industry Association (AMIA) said this week that chip shortages had hurt national auto production in January, and it would likely dampen output during the first half of 2021.

+The Information Technology Industry Council, which represents technology and auto companies, wrote U.S. President Joe Biden on Tuesday urging action to address the shortage, including providing “substantial funding” to ensure there will be enough chips.

-Reporting by Ben Klayman in Detroit, additional reporting by Sharay Angulo in Mexico City; Editing by Chizu Nomiyama and Jonathan Oatis
+Reporting by Ben Klayman in Detroit, additional reporting by David Shepardson in Washington and Sharay Angulo in Mexico City; Editing by Chizu Nomiyama and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.